CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a solid, actionable skill with concrete curl commands for all common Trello operations.
-Its main weaknesses are redundancy between the Usage and Examples sections, and the lack of error handling/validation guidance for API calls (checking HTTP status codes, handling rate limit responses).
-The skill would benefit from a clearer end-to-end workflow showing how operations chain together.
+Its main weaknesses are partial redundancy between the Usage and Examples sections, and the lack of a validation step after setup or before destructive operations like archiving.
+The skill would benefit from a brief workflow showing the typical discovery chain (boards → lists → cards) and a credential verification step.

 Suggestions